Developer-Student-Clubs-MMDU/Hacktoberfest/CONTRIBUTING.md

     $ git push origin BRANCH_NAME_HERE
     ```

-    Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bug fix to original repository.
+    Now you are ready to help the project by opening a pull request, means you now tell the project managers to add the feature or bug fix to original repository.
 You can open a pull request by clicking on green icon -

     ![image](https://user-images.githubusercontent.com/97826441/193424306-c7c9c106-c753-46e7-a9bb-9876ed27b959.png)